LearnMetabarcoding/LearnMetabarcoding/sphinx/source/index.rst

 These resources are structured into sections, accessible through the links on the left.

 We suggest you start with the :ref:`Getting started <gettingstarted>` section, which will cover the computational requirements of the course and outline in more detail how best to use the tutorials.
 This section also has a :ref:`reference section <cli_bioinformatics>` for hints and tips for those new to the Linux commandline environment.
+Even if you're an experienced bioinformatician and just want to get going, we suggest you read at least the :ref:`How to use these resources <how_to_use>` to familiarise yourself with the format of the tutorials.

 If you want to use our example dataset, you should then have a look at the :ref:`Example data <data>` section, which provides instructions on how to download this data.